pebblecode/pebblecode.github.io/_posts/2016-03-01-health-seminar.md

 ## Lead by example

 There are clearly challenges to overcome, but there is also evidence that high quality consumer-grade apps can change behaviours just by being useful to users.
 Adoption will happen organically without training or mandating, when the right tool is created.
-[MedShr][2] is an exemplar on how to create a consumer-grade apps in Healthcare, with strong governance on User Interface and User Experience design.
+[MedShr][2] is an exemplar on how to create a consumer-grade app in Healthcare, with strong governance on User Interface and User Experience design.

 ![MedShr Screenshot](/img/posts/2016-03-01-health-seminar/health-medshr.png)